-Doctors diagnose more than 3 million Americans with skin cancer each year, making it the most common type of cancer.
-If skin cancer is found early, it can usually be cured with topical medications applied to the skin, procedures done in the office by a dermatologist, or a relatively simple surgery.
+Doctors diagnose skin cancer in more than 3 million Americans each year, making it the most common type of cancer.
+If skin cancer is found early, it can usually be treated with topical medications, procedures done in the office by a dermatologist, or an outpatient surgery.
+A dermatologist is a doctor who specializes in diseases and conditions of the skin.
 As a result, skin cancer is responsible for less than 1% of all cancer deaths.

 Types of skin cancer

 Basal cell carcinoma.
 Basal cells are the round cells found in the lower epidermis.
 About 80% of skin cancers develop from this type of cell.
 These cancers are described as basal cell carcinomas.
-Basal cell carcinoma most often develops on the head and neck.
+Basal cell carcinoma most often develops on the head and neck, although it can be found anywhere on the skin.
 It is mainly caused by sun exposure or develops in people who received radiation therapy as children.
 This type of skin cancer usually grows slowly and rarely spreads to other parts of the body.

 Squamous cell carcinoma.
 Most of the epidermis is made up of flat, scale-like cells called squamous cells.
 Around 20% of skin cancers develop from these cells, and these cancers are called squamous cell carcinomas.
-Squamous cell carcinoma is mainly caused by sun exposure, but it can develop on skin that has been burned, damaged by chemicals, or exposed to x-rays.
-Other areas where squamous cell carcinoma is commonly found include the lips; sites of a long-standing scar; and skin outside the mouth, anus, and a woman’s vagina.
-About 2% to 5% of squamous cell carcinomas spread to other parts of the body, which makes it more likely to spread than basal cell carcinoma.
+Squamous cell carcinoma is mainly caused by sun exposure, so it may be diagnosed on many regions of the skin.
+It can also develop on skin that has been burned, damaged by chemicals, or exposed to x-rays.
+Squamous cell carcinoma is commonly found on the lips; at sites of a long-standing scar; and on the skin outside the mouth, anus, and vagina.
+About 2% to 5% of squamous cell carcinomas spread to other parts of the body.

 Melanoma.
-Where the epidermis meets the dermis, there are scattered cells called melanocytes.
-These cells produce the pigment melanin, which gives skin color.
-Melanoma starts in melanocytes, and it is the most serious type of skin cancer.
-For more information about melanoma, please visit the melanoma section.
+There are scattered cells called melanocytes where the epidermis meets the dermis.
+These cells produce the pigment melanin, which gives skin its color.
+Melanoma starts in melanocytes, and it is the most aggressive type of skin cancer.
+It accounts for about 1% of all skin cancers.
+For more information about melanoma, visit the melanoma section on this same website.

 Looking for More of an Introduction?

-- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to basal cell carcinoma.
-This fact sheet is available as a PDF, so it is easy to print out.
+- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to squamous cell carcinoma.
+This free fact sheet is available as a PDF, so it is easy to print.